Property delegation

 interface, which specifies the provideDelegate

 function with appropriate arguments and result types.
-Two type parameters of PropertyDelegateProvider
+The two type parameters of PropertyDelegateProvider

-represent the receiver reference type and provided property delegate type.
+represent the receiver reference type and the type of the property we delegate.

-Personally, I am not a fan of using raw values as delegates, I believe that additional function names improve readability.
+Personally, I am not a fan of using raw values as delegates because I believe that additional function names improve readability.
 However, this is the best example of using

 provideDelegate